 Clean car in between washes

 Ceramic paints offer a Hydrophobic or more simply put, water repellent quality.
 Any liquid poured onto the car surface with ceramic coating easily slips off in the form of beads instantly, taking with it any dirt particles.
-The mud and grime also does not bond with the car’s paint and tends to slip off or is cleaned away easily.
+The mud and grime also do not bond with the car’s paint and tend to slip off or are cleaned away easily.

 UV Rays and Oxidization protection